weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 You can add a new property to an existing collection.

-You have to add new properties to an existing schema one at a time.
-To add multiple properties, create a list of the new properties and loop through it to add one new property on each iteration.
+Add new properties to an existing schema one at a time.
+To add multiple properties, create a list of the new properties.
+Then, loop through the list to add one new property on each iteration.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">